 17th-century castle with ornate painted ceilings and Islamic learning center

-What is the best time of year to visit attractions in Oman?
+When is the best season to visit attractions in Oman?

 November to March for comfortable temperatures across all regions.
 October and April excellent shoulder seasons.
 Salalah is best July-September during Khareef monsoon for unique green landscape.